Over the years, I’ve received thousands of press releases and requests for coverage.

 Do your research and think about building relationships rather than one-off transactions.

-NEXT STEP: Consider taking my mini-course, How to Create a Press Release for Your Coworking Space.
-I show you everything I know and give you my press release template.
+NEXT STEP: How to Create a Press Release for Your Coworking Space (Mini-course)